 “Oh.
 You guys will take all my blood like a vampire at this rate.”

 “We don’t need that much blood, Mr. Lee.”

 “Well, Daulton, we’re all done for now.”
 Alex finished drawing blood from Daulton and placed a small bandage on it.
 Daulton brushed his clothes aside and stood up.

 “Good meeting you.
 I’ll see you in the game.”

 “I’ll be looking forward to that.”
 Kiyro stepped out of the room and into the hallway.
-Angela was waiting patiently as she look through her tablet.
-On it he saw a glimpse of list of people’s name written on it.
+Angela was waiting patiently as she looked through her tablet.
+He saw a glimpse of a list of people’s names written on it.
 He slightly leaned forward and caught a momentary what she was reading.
-Above the list of names were a words: Project Revelation.
+Above the list of names were words: Project Revelation.

 Project Revelation?
 Kiyro rolled the word over in his mind.
 Something about the project made him uncomfortable.
-Whatever it was he getting a bad vibe from it.
+Whatever it was, he was getting a bad vibe from it.

 “It took a bit too long.
-We are a bit behind schedule, let’s get on with it.”
-Angela look up and said with a stern voice.
+We are a bit behind schedule; let’s get on with it.”
+Angela looked up and said with a stern voice.

 “What’s her problem?”
 Daulton whispered.
 “It’s like she got a stick up her butt.”

 “I heard that, Mr. Lee.”